Table of Contents

 Can I get a refund for my loan purchase?

-Kiva Zip is a pilot program that is committed to transparency and innovation.
+Kiva Zip is a program that is committed to transparency and innovation.
 We believe that aggressive experimentation is the best way to achieve the social impact that we desire.
 Given the risks involved with direct lending, we commit to reviewing each loan and Trustee through a standard process developed by the Kiva Zip team and to reviewing our processes periodically in order to improve our model.
 Still, due to the uncertainty of many factors that affect a loan’s repayment, it is difficult to predict when one will fail to be repaid.

 Given these risks, the Kiva Zip team will not refund a lender’s loan purchase under any circumstances.
 This includes the following situations: